Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Alban): The duplication cursor could appear in wrong situation (when you press duplication key during moving parts/text)
 - BUGFIX (Alban): You can now also duplicate brick/text if you press the duplication key after the left mouse key (but before moving)
 - BUGFIX (Alban): the area doesn't move if you just move along the Y axis
+- REFACTORING (Alban): Move the TD and LDRAW Remap information in the XML part description file
+- REFACTORING (Alban): Remove the PartRemap.txt file and put the remap information in the XML part description file

 Bug fixed in 1.5.1.0:
 - BUG (Stefan): The parts with hull moved at the wrong place after a rotation (basically bug in the rotation algorithm).